COMPETITIVE GOVERNANCE

 CRA Section 14.
 State's Partial Acceptance per Sector

-Once this Constitutional Amendment is passed, every state's current legislative branch may vote to reject any Sector individually except for Sectors 6,7,8,9, and 10.
+Once this Constitutional Amendment is passed, each state's current legislative branch may vote to reject any Sector individually, except for Sectors 6, 7, 8, 9, and 10.

-Sectors 6,7,8,9, and 10 are in full effect upon the adoption of this Constitutional Amendment; the current government structure will continue for any rejected Sector.
+Sectors 6, 7, 8, 9, and 10 take effect upon adoption of this Constitutional Amendment; the current state government structure will continue for any Sector that is rejected.

-Adopting this Amendment voids federal involvement in all Sectors outside of 6,7,8,9, and 10; the other 25 Sectors may authorize federal power as defined in Section 5.
+Adopting this Amendment voids federal involvement in all Sectors outside Sectors 6, 7, 8, 9, and 10; the other 25 Sectors may authorize federal power as defined in Section 5.

-The Federal Parent Sector Board must address areas of significant concerns arising from states not accepting specific Sectors.
+The Federal Parent Sector Board must address significant concerns arising from states' rejections of specific Sectors.

-The five-year transition period proposals must address States not accepting Sectors.
+The five-year transition period proposals must address States that do not accept Sectors.

-The Federal Parent Rating System determines significant concerns with a 50% vote.
+The Federal Parent Rating System determines significant, narrowly defined concerns by a 50% vote.

 A 50% vote of the state Parent Sector Board may adopt the CRA Structure for any Sector previously rejected.